-The Youth Conservation Crew provides summer employment opportunities for a diverse population of Portland-area youth, age 14-18.
-Crews protect, restore, and manage Portland's parks and natural areas while developing essential job skills.
-In 2013, YCC employed 36 teens to:
+The Youth Conservation Crew provides employment opportunities for a diverse population of Portland-area youth.
+Crews protect, restore, and manage Portland's parks and natural areas while developing essential job skills and exploring environmental career paths.

-The Trail Crew builds and maintains trails in Portland's natural areas.
-Using industry accepted techniques for sustainable trail maintenance, the crew focuses on reducing erosion entering Portland’s rivers, streams, and water bodies by improving grading and drainage, improving stream crossings, and closing unofficial trails.
+The Trail Crew maintains trails in Portland Parks & Recreation natural areas.
+Using standard industry techniques for sustainable trail maintenance, the crew focuses on reducing sediment entering Portland’s rivers, streams, and water bodies by reducing erosion, improving grading and drainage, improving stream crossings, and closing unofficial trails.
 Trail crew leaders guide the work of teens as they build trails, crib walls, rock walls, and other structures, teaching technical skills and ecology.
 The Trail Crew meets in Southeast Portland.

 The Tree Crew works in Portland parks, in rights-of-way, and on public school properties around Portland.
 The Tree Crew learns proper tree pruning techniques with a variety of tools.
 They weed, mulch, and water young trees to maintain the health of Portland’s urban canopy.
 In addition, the Tree Crew may perform tree inventory data collection, learn about mapping and GIS, visit Heritage Trees, and harvest fruit from Urban Forestry’s test orchard in a community work party.
 The Tree Crew meets in Southeast Portland.

 In YCC, people of many different races, ethnicities, gender identities, sexual orientations, religions, ages, abilities and economic situations, work together and thrive.
 Our workplace values community, respect, and inclusion.
 Equity is one of our most important goals.

 For more information, contact YCC Coordinator Kelly Rosteck at 503-823-3601 or firstname.lastname@example.org